Kripalu Yoga in the Schools Teacher Training

 - Opportunities to practice teaching in a simulated classroom environment.

-Kripalu Yoga in the Schools Teacher Training is open to 200-hour certified yoga teachers from any Yoga Alliance–approved tradition.
+Note This training is open to 200-hour certified yoga teachers from any Yoga Alliance-approved tradition.

 Call To Register